-How to get the sleep your mind and body need
+How to get the sleep your body needs to keep your weight balanced

 See if some of these tips can help you to get enough good quality sleep.
 It can help to control your appetite and keep your weight balanced.